nolanbconaway/nolanbconaway.github.io/_drafts/pitchfork-roundup.md

 ## The Reviews

 It's worth briefly describing what a Pitchfork review entails, and establishing some basic descriptives.
 Since 1998, Pitchfork has published five new reviews every weekday.
-In 2016, Pitchfork added an additional five reviews on Saturdays, as well as a "Sunday Reviews" section containing single, long-form article on a classic album (one review per week, published on Sundays).
+In 2016, Pitchfork added an additional five reviews on Saturdays, as well as a "Sunday Reviews" section containing long-form articles on a classic albums (one review per week, published on Sundays).
 They've also occasionally published more targeted series of reviews on individual artists or groups (such as following the deaths of [David Bowie](http://pitchfork.com/artists/438-david-bowie/) and [Prince](http://pitchfork.com/artists/3397-prince/))

 The typical review addresses a single release by a specific artist, and is attributed to a single author.
 However, sometimes reviews are published for multiple albums, or by multiple artists, or are authored by multiple individuals.
 All reviews are given a numerical score (0.0-10.0), are labeled by one or more genre tags, report the record label (if any), and contain several paragraphs of text (the review itself).
 Since 2003, authors have awarded some releases the title "_Best New Music_", which means what you'd think.
 Best New Music albums are displayed prominently on Pitchfork, and even have their own [page](http://pitchfork.com/reviews/best/albums/).